RosettaCommons/documentation/development_documentation/Multithreading.md

 ##Code that will support multithreading in the near future

+### The ScoreFunctino

+Work is underway to parallelize the `ScoreFunction::operator()`.
+This will also parallelize the minimizer's line search.

-### The Packer
+### The Minimizer

-Work is currently underway to parallelize the interaction graph precalculation performed by the Rosetta Packer.
-Since the packer is called by many or most Rosetta protocols, we believe that this will represent a significant performance advantage.
+Gradient calculation is a planned future target for multi-threading.

+##Known issues

+###Score12

+At least one scoreterm in the nearly-deprecated `score12` scorefunction is not threadsafe.